metabrainz/picard-plugins/plugins/classical_workparts/Readme.md

 2. to find a better way of selecting parents rather than just length of name

 # Technical Matters
 Issues were encountered with the Picard API in that there is not a documented way to let Picard know that it is still doing asynchronous tasks in the background and has not finished processing metadata.
-Many thanks to Daniel Sobey for assistance in dealing with this and to Sophist for the albumartist_website code which I have used extensively.
+Many thanks to @dns_server for assistance in dealing with this and to @sophist for the albumartist_website code which I have used extensively.
 I have tried to add some more comments to help any others trying the same techniques.
 Issues were also encountered with "Service unavailable" responses from the XML web service.
 Up to 6 re-tries are made before flagging an error in _cwp_error.
 A variety of releases were used to test this plugin, but there may still be bugs, so further testing is welcome.
 The following release was particularly complex and useful for testing: https://musicbrainz.org/release/ec519fde-94ee-4812-9717-659d91be11d4